tomlooman/tomlooman.github.io/_posts/2023-02-14-unreal-engine-cpp-guide.md

 ## Public, Protected, Private

-These keywords can mark variables and functions in the header file to give 'access rights' for other classes and class instances.
+These keywords can mark variables and functions in the header file to give or limit 'access rights' for other classes.

-**_Private_** variables can only be accessed inside that class and not other classes or even derived classes.
+- `private:` can only be accessed inside that class and not other classes or even derived classes.

-**_Protected_** means it cannot be accessed from other classes but can be accessed in the derived class.
+- `protected:` it cannot be accessed from other classes but can be accessed in the derived class.

-**_Public_** means other classes have open access to the variable or function.
+- `public:` other classes have open access to the variable or function.

 Generally, you only want to expose what can be safely called/changed from the outside (other classes).
 You don't want to make your variables _public_ if they should trigger an event whenever they are changed.
 Instead, you mark the variable _protected_ or even _private_ and create a _public_ function instead which sets the variable and calls the desired event.